CharlesBoydelaTour/PacmanRL/README.md

  <img width=300px height=200px src="./Simple%20Maze/State%20distance/simplemaze-distances.gif" alt="GAME"></a>
 </p>

 As can be seen in our second impletentation, adding a ghost tends to "unblock" our agent.
-Indeed, the agent learns quickly to escape from the ghost when it get too close.
+Indeed, the agent learns quickly to escape from the ghost when it gets too close.

 <p align="center">
   <a href="/Simple%20Maze/State%20distance/simplemaze-distances.gif" rel="noopener">